joticajulian/koinos-miner/README.md

 Options:
-  -v, --version                        output the version number -a, --addr <addr>                    An ethereum address -e, --endpoint <endpoint>            An ethereum endpoint (default: "http://mining.koinos.io") -e, --pool-endpoint <pool endpoint>  A mining pool endpoint (default: "https://api.koinos.club") -t, --tip <percent>                  The percentage of mined coins to tip the developers (default: "5") -p, --proof-period <seconds>         How often you want to submit a proof on average (default: "86400") -k, --key-file <file>                AES encrypted file containing private key -m, --gas-multiplier <multiplier>    The multiplier to apply to the recommended gas price (default: "1") -l, --gas-price-limit <limit>        The maximum amount of gas to be spent on a proof submission (default: "1000000000000") --import                             Import a private key --export                             Export a private key --no-pool                            Not use a mining pool -h, --help                           display help for command
+  -v, --version                        output the version number -u, --user <user>                    Hive user
+  -e, --pool-endpoint <pool endpoint>  A mining pool endpoint (default: "https://api.koinos.club") -p, --proof-period <seconds>         How often you want to submit a proof on average (default: "60")
 ```

-**Recipient Address**: The `--addr` argument specifies the recipient address, this is where KOIN will be rewarded.
+**Hive user**: The `--user` argument specifies the recipient address, where the user will be rewarded with WKOINS.

-**Ethereum Endpoint**: The `--endpoint` argument specifies the Ethereum node to be used when querying contract information.
-This endpoint is also used to submit proofs when "no-pool" option is present.

 **Pool Endpoint**: The `--pool-endpoint` argument specifies the url to connect with the mining pool api.

-**Developer Tip**: The `--tip` argument specifies the percentage of rewarded KOIN to donate to the Koinos Development Team.
-Possible values are 0% or 5%.

 **Proof Period**: The `--proof-period` argument specifies the number of seconds on average the miner will attempt to mine and submit proofs.
-Consult the active miners on https://koinos.club and consider to use one the proof periods listed there in order to be inserted in a group and reduce transaction fees.

-**Gas Multiplier**: (Not applicable if using mining pool) The `--gas-multiplier` argument specifies a multiplier to apply to the calculated gas price.
-This can be used to get your proofs submitted when the Ethereum network gas fees are spiking or are unpredictable.

-**Gas Price Limit**: (Not applicable if using mining pool) The `--gas-price-limit` argument specifies a cap in the acceptable gas price for a proof submission.

-A more detailed explanation of the different miner configurations can be found in the [Koinos GUI Miner](https://github.com/open-orchard/koinos-gui-miner) `README.md`.

-## Key Management

-(Not applicable if using mining pool)

-The CLI miner provides the arguments `--import`, `--export`, and `--key-file`.
-These are used in handling the private key of the funding address.
-The user may import a private key and optionally store it in a key file in which case exporting the key is now possible.
+By default it is 60 seconds.

 ## Example Run

 A simple example of running the miner:

 ```
-❯ npm start -- --addr 0x98047645bf61644caa0c24daabd118cc1d640f62
+❯ npm start -u jga
 ```

 ## Docker